aquanox/BlueprintMessageLogPlugin/README.md

 ## Blueprint Message Log Plugin for Unreal Engine

-Are you still printing plain text to output?
-Discover Message Log!
-Create rich interactive messages with different contents with little of blueprint.

-Blueprint Message Plugin provides an easy bridge between Blueprints and Message Log API to open an era of interactive logging!
+Blueprint Message Log Plugin provides bridge between Blueprints and Editor Message Log API to enhance debugging experience with interactive logging features.

-Each Message Log message represented by sequence of tokens that can be interacted with: hyperlinks, references, actions, images.
+Each Message Log message represented by sequence of tokens that represent plain text (text, string, name) or can be interacted with (hyperlinks, references, actions, images).

-Note: plugin is at experimental stage, things may change a lot.
+More details can be found in repo Wiki section.

 ## Features

  * Blueprint wrapper of Message Log API
- * Blueprint wrappers for tokens:
+ * Blueprint wrappers for builtin tokens:
    * FTextToken - plain text
    * FURLToken - hyperlink
    * FUObjectToken - reference to UObject